jeffreywu1996/jeffreywu1996.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This is a blog where I post about random things from my life that I want to share with everyone.
+Welcome to my blog, where I share insights on programming, homelab projects, photography, and more.
 </p>

-Main reason I created this blog is to learn how Jeykll works, I took the theme Lanyon as a template and write random post here.
+I created this blog as a platform to learn more about Jekyll and to express my passion for technology and creativity—all built on the [Lanyon](https://github.com/poole/lanyon) theme.

-## Who am I
+## Who Am I?

-I am a student studying Computer Science at UCSD.
-I love to code, though, I keep getting myself so busy with random activities that I found myself stopped coding for fun.

-I want to get back this passion of coding for fun.
-And hopefully thru blogging, I will want to learn new things about this field and share with you guys on this blog.

-TODO: more about myself.
+I'm a Computer Science student at UCSD with a deep passion for coding.
+While I often get busy with a variety of interests, this blog helps me reconnect with my love for technology and share my journey with you.

+*More about me coming soon!*